 Large Database Analysis

-With Drs.
-Gower and Friedman, analysis of Medicare billing database information has yielded the volume of glaucoma care being delivered, types of interventions and tests performed, their change over 2002-2009, and the cost of treatment.
+With Dr. Gower, analysis of Medicare billing database information has yielded the volume of glaucoma care being delivered, types of interventions and tests performed, their change over 2002-2009, and the cost of treatment.

 Current research in Tanzania is investigating approaches to reduce infection and disease in communities, and to better screen and treat trichiasis in adults.
 We are partnering in the development of alternative diagnostic/surveillance tools for trachoma control.
 Read about trachoma research in the words of Dr. Sheila West.